jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2024/day01/README.md

 ## Reflections

 [Liutauras Vilda pointed out on CodeRanch](https://coderanch.com/t/785796/Advent-Code#3581662) that the sorting of the lists in Part 1 were part of the problem statement.
 He's right so I moved the sorting out of the parsing logic and back into the solution logic.

+Still haven't built into muscle memory the refactoring of simplifying call chains like `map{ ... }.sum()` to `sumOf{ }`.
+Needed IDE to suggest it before I saw it.
+More practice is needed. :)